prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-3-adding-mutations-to-your-api.md

 ```

 > **Note** For those familiar with GraphQL, you might be grimacing that we’re attaching static things to the context, instead of using export/import.
 > This is a matter of convenience.
 Feel free to take a purer approach in your apps if you want.
-Furthermore, it's likely that your actual db instance would be tight to the request cycle and therefore be instantiated in the GraphQL context.

 ## Use The Context

-Now let's use this data to reimplement the the `Query.users` resolver from the previous chapter.
+Now let's use this data to reimplement the `Query.users` resolver from the previous chapter.

 ```diff
 schema.queryType({